gardenias1/learngit/readme.txt

-Git is a distributed version control system in IT area.
+Giit is a distributed version control system in IT area.
-Git is free software,which is commonly used in program development.
+Git is a free software,which is commonly used in program development.
 Creating a new branch is quick & simple.
 Creating a new branch is quick and simple. a dev branch.